Privacy Policy

 When we handle information on behalf of Clients related to their own actual or prospective customers (such as to provide analysis of this information to customers), we act only as a service provider and do not combine their information with the information we collect and maintain for the purposes described below.
 We address these practices separately in Section 7 of this Privacy Policy.

-Categories of Information we collect, maintain, and/or receive:
+Categories of Information we collect, maintain, and/or receive in the course of providing our services:

 b.
 Characteristics of protected classifications under California or federal law.
 E.g., sex/gender, race, ethnicity, age or religion (which may be inferred).
 This is “sensitive personal information” under state consumer privacy laws.